-McBride is author of The Church for the World: A Theology of Public Witness (Oxford University Press, 2011) and co-editor of Bonhoeffer and King: Their Legacies and Import for Christian Social Thought (Fortress Press, 2010).
-She is President of the International Bonhoeffer Society, English Language Section and has served on its Board of Directors since 2008.
-Her work has appeared in popular publications like The Christian Century and CNN.com and has been featured in the New York Times.
+McBride is author of Radical Discipleship: A Liturgical Politics of the Gospel (Fortress Press, 2017), The Church for the World: A Theology of Public Witness (Oxford University Press, 2011), and is co-editor of Bonhoeffer and King: Their Legacies and Import for Christian Social Thought (Fortress Press, 2010).
+Her most recent essays include “Bonhoeffer and Feminist Theologies” in The Oxford Handbook of Dietrich Bonhoeffer (2019) and “Bonhoeffer’s Critique of Morality: A Theological Resource for Dismantling Mass Incarceration” in Dietrich Bonhoeffer, Theology, and Political Resistance (2020).
+In addition to scholarly journals and anthologies, her work has appeared in popular publications like The Christian Century and CNN.com and has been featured in The New York Times.